jasonday/jasonbyday-11ty/src/posts/2025/2025-02-20-webaim-million-2024/webaim-million-2024.md

 ---
-title: 'The State of Web Accessibility 2024: What We Can Learn from the WebAIM Million Project'
+title: 'The State of Web Accessibility 2024%3A What We Can Learn from the WebAIM Million Project'
-description: "You can use Markdown, a Nunjucks shortcode or pure HTML to add images to your posts and pages."
+description: "The 2024 WebAIM Million Project report paints a concerning picture of the current state of web accessibility, while also offering valuable insights into potential improvements."
 date: 2025-02-20
 permalink: /blog/the-state-of-web-accessibility-2024/
 tags: ['accessibility']